cordoval/emberjs-getting-started/README.md

 Works for >= Ember.js 0.9.5 version.

+Check the application here: <http://frodsan.github.com/emberjs-getting-started>
-You can see the finished source code on this Github repo.
+Also, You can see the finished source code on this Github repo.

 ## 1. Installing Ember